armory/docs/content/en/docs/spinnaker-install-admin-guides/Installation/aws-container-marketplace.md

 * Reach the `spin-deck` service at the root of the domain (`http://spinnaker.domain.com` or `http://55.55.55.55`)
 * Reach the `spin-gate` service at the root of the domain (`http://spinnaker.domain.com/api/v1` or `http://55.55.55.55/api/v1`)

-You can use either http or https, as long as you use the same for both.
+You can use either `http` or `https`, as long as you use the same for both.
 Additionally, you have to configure Spinnaker to be aware of its endpoints.

 This section assumes the following:

-* The [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/deploy/#aws) has been installed in the EKS cluster
+* You have installed the [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/deploy/#aws) in the EKS cluster
 * You can set up a DNS CNAME Record pointing at the AWS Load Balancer in front of your NGINX Ingress Controller

 ## Set up an Ingress for `spin-deck` and `spin-gate`